awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pool-instance-lifecycle.md

 + When you create a warm pool, Amazon EC2 Auto Scaling launches and then puts one or more instances into a wait state \(`Warmed:Pending:Wait`\) before the instances transition into the `Warmed:Stopped`, `Warmed:Running`, or `Warmed:Hibernated` state\.
 + When your Auto Scaling group scales out, Amazon EC2 Auto Scaling puts one or more warm pool instances into a wait state \(`Pending:Wait`\) before the instances transition into the `InService` state\.
 + If the demand on your application depletes the warm pool, Amazon EC2 Auto Scaling can launch instances directly into the Auto Scaling group as long as the group isn't at its maximum capacity yet\.
 If the instances launch directly into the group, they are only put in the `Pending:Wait` state before they transition into the `InService` state\.
++ If you create a termination lifecycle hook, and you specify an instance reuse policy to return instances to the warm pool on scale in instead of terminating them, then instances that are returning to the warm pool are put in the `Warmed:Pending:Wait` state before they transition into the `Warmed:Stopped`, `Warmed:Running`, or `Warmed:Hibernated` state\.

 When instances reach a wait state, Amazon EC2 Auto Scaling sends a notification that includes the origin and the destination\.